Rieesteves/Movie-App-React-main/README.md

  3. react-scripts

 #### To **RUN** this Project
-npm i - installs all the requiremnets npm start
+npm i - installs all the requirements

+npm start

 ## Images of the project :